From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 Death Is By Your Design: Reclaiming Authorship at the Threshold

 Most people do believe that death is something that happens to them.
-It is a medical event or biological conclusion?
+It is a medical event or biological conclusion.
 Something which lies just outside their reach.

-While you may not be able to control the timing or the outcome of death, you absolutely can shape the experience of it.
+That is not the full scope of the truth and while you may not be able to control the timing or the outcome of death, you absolutely can shape the experience of it.
 You can design the conditions.
 You can choose the lens through which to blast your imagination into overdrive.
 You can participate in one of the most significant thresholds of your life… or you can let it happen by default.
+This is personal and what I encourage when I say death is by your design.

 What Death Authorship Actually Looks Like

 Death authorship does not mean you are about to control the death itself.
 It means making intentional choices and clarifying how you want to be cared for, what environment feels right, who you want present, and what kind of atmosphere you are moving toward.
+These are not abstract or unattainable questions.
+They are design questions.
+The answers shape your experience.
+It looks like asking yourself a few mighty questions:

 ● What do I want the room to feel like?